 In 2009/10, the HCA received final approval for us to become fully independent… and The Land Trust was created.

 Since then the Land Trust has also grown in both the scale and range of the green open spaces that we own and manage.
-We now manage more than 50 sites across the UK.
+We now manage over 80 sites across the UK.

 Our sites come from a diverse range of former uses – extractive industries, public sector, utilities and infrastructure, but with an upturn in the construction market and changes to planning requirements we are acquiring an increasing number of sites that are associated with residential or commercial development.